Navigation

 • Window, Wall, or Portable AC Repair or Maintenance - $141-$260

-Of course, weather topics tend to dominate local headlines between Memorial Day and Labor Day each year, and 2024 has been no different, although things haven't been quite as sweltering this year thankfully.
+Weather topics tend to dominate local headlines between Memorial Day and Labor Day each year, and 2024 has been no different.
+Although thankfully, things haven't been quite as sweltering this year.
 Such a reprieve hasn't kept Texas from leading the way in another significant category, however.

-A recent study showed that the Lone Star State leads the nation when it comes to power outages.
-Of course, this is another realm where “leads the nation” could also just as easily be listed as “comes in last.”
+A recent study showed that the Lone Star State leads the nation in power outages.
+This is another realm where “leads the nation” could also just as easily be listed as “comes in last.”